Search this site

 Your Internet connection

 Your Internet connection isn't the same as your WiFi connection.
-It's the connection between your WiFi hotspot and the server of your ISP (the company you normally pay for the Internet).
+It's the connection between your WiFi hotspot and the machines from your ISP (Internet Service Provicder: the company you normally pay for the Internet).
 These are different types of Internet connection, from best to worst:

 • Optical fibre: in most situations, this is the very best.
 It's what I use.